The sensation of a plane taking off is one of my favourite things in the world.

 Our Journey Ends: Alice Springs

-With red dust on our shoes and the smell of campfire on our clothes, we finally rolled into Alice Springs at the end of our three day journey.
+With red dust on our shoes and the smell of campfire on our clothes, we finally rolled into Alice Springs at the end of our three day journey across the Red Centre Australia.
 This sleepy oasis town in the middle of the Outback is small and quiet, but has all of the essentials you might need – a supermarket, a Kmart, a few hotels and hostels and a handful of bars.

 We checked into our hostel and took a much-needed shower before meeting the tour group at the bar for a “goodbye” drink.
 After waking up at 4:30am no one had the energy for a big night of drinking, but we had a few hours of tired, happy, drunken conversation and exchanging of email addresses and Facebook friend requests.

-It was nice to return to the world of mobile phone reception, shopping malls and sleeping with a roof over our heads – but I still miss that dazzling canopy of stars.
+It was nice to return from the Red Centre Australia to the world of mobile phone reception, shopping malls and sleeping with a roof over our heads – but I still miss that dazzling canopy of stars.
 I know it is there, hidden from my eyes, waiting for me the next time I venture into the great dark middle of nowhere and look up at the sky.

-- The heat will make you tired and dehydrated.
+- The heat in the Red Centre Australia will make you tired and dehydrated.
 Drink more water than you think you need.
 If you feel thirsty, you’re already dehydrated.

 - When you hike on the trails you need to have one litre of water per person, per hour of hiking.
 This is a legal requirement and your tour guide will check and will not let you hike until you are carrying the specified amount of water.
 There are plenty of water spouts at the trailheads where you can fill up, so just make sure you have enough bottles.